MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-rocket-launch-nasa/includes/7-train-test-model.md

 A machine learning model is trained similar to how humans are trained.
 So, how does a human learn?

 What if you walk into an area in which five different types of berries that you've never seen before are growing?
-Imagine that you're asked to pick 100 random berries, including 1 berry from each of the five distinct types of berry plants.
-You are told the names of the 5 berries you picked, one from each type of berry plant.
+Imagine that you're asked to pick 100 random berries, including one berry from each of the five distinct types of berry plants.
+You are told the names of the five berries you picked, one from each type of berry plant.
 You have a raspberry, a blueberry, a blackberry, a strawberry, and a huckleberry.
 The other 95 berries that you picked are one of those types of berries.

 Being able to name the five different berry types, you feel sure that you can identify the types of the remaining randomly picked 95 berries.
 Maybe some blackberries aren't as ripe, so they are smaller and look a bit like raspberries, and some blueberries aren't as ripe and might look more like huckleberries.
 But even so, for the 100 berries, you'd have a decent idea which berry is which type, and you'd be able to sort all 100 berries by type.